 Things to note ⚠️

-• ❌ Dental, health screenings, vision and maternity aren't included in the basic plan
+• ❌ Dental and vision aren't included in the basic plan

 Integra Global

-Integra Global is a UK-based international health insurance provider, claiming to be an ‘uncommon company for uncommon people’.
+Part of the International Health Care (HCI) Group, Integra Global is a UK-based international health insurance provider, claiming to be an “uncommon company for uncommon people”.
 Their insurance is aimed at virtually any type of expat—even people who work as part of a boat crew have specific coverage options.

 The plans can range from their most basic ‘InCare’ plan which covers everything except outpatient care, wellness visits, vision, and dental care.
 This one doesn’t cover pre-existing conditions either.
 The best choice for most is probably their middle plan called ‘yourLife’, which will cover essentially everything except dental and accidental death and dismemberment insurance.
 These however can be added on for an additional cost.